jackyhuynh/MyCeePlusPlusKB/DataStructure/11_SearchAlgorithms/Exercises.md

 - **Mark** cells as visited to avoid reusing the same cell in one path.
 - **Prune** early when you detect that future paths cannot possibly match the remaining letters in `word`.
 - For small boards (\(m, n \leq 6\)), the standard DFS approach is often enough.
 For bigger boards, apply **frequency checks** and **memoization** if needed.

----

-That’s the **tuned** solution!
-If you have any follow-up questions or need more details on pruning techniques, feel free to ask.